guibou/krank/README.md

   as info and Closed *issues* are listed as *error*.
 Convenient to know when to remove workarounds.

+# Red herring

+If you want to ignore all krank checkers on a given line of code, add `krank:ignore-line` on this same line.
+Krank will then skip this line and not report anything on it

 # Misc

 - Krank is available on Hackage, but you can also [build it manually](HACKING.md).